nix-community/pypi2nix/README.rst

     similar system.

 ``--build-directory TEXT``
+    **Warning** A bug in ``pypi2nix`` currently prevents some packages from being built with this option set.
+It is recommended to not use this flag.

     The directory where pypi2nix would build the python environment to generate the desired nix expression.
 If not specified, the build directory will be temporary and is deleted before the program